etalab/piaf/docs/advanced/oauth2_settings.md

-This document aims to instruct how to setup OAuth for doccano. doccano now supports social login via GitHub and Active Directory by [#75](https://github.com/chakki-works/doccano/pull/75).
+This document aims to instruct how to setup OAuth for piaf. piaf now supports social login via GitHub and Active Directory by [#75](https://github.com/chakki-works/piaf/pull/75).
 In this document, we show GitHub OAuth as an example.

 ## Create OAuth App